Efficient training of energy-based models via spin-glass control

 We employ a regularization of the weights of the BM by constructing them from a number $K$ of configurations called \textit{patterns}, each described by a set of variables $\{\bm\xi^{(k)}\}_{k=1}^K$ where $\xi_i^{(k)}\in \{-1,+1\} \ \forall \ k=1\dots K$, $i=1\dots N$:

 Note that, with this form, the weights are naturally constrained to lie in the interval $[-\sqrt{K},\sqrt{K}]$.
 Such form of the weights is well known in machine learning from the Hopfield model of associative memory~\cite{1974little,1982Hopfield}, which implements the Hebbian rule so that ``neurons wire together if they fire together''~\cite{1949Hebb}.
-Contrary to the Hopfield model, here patterns do not represent memorized data but instead \textit{are the trainable parameters} of the model.
+Contrarily to the original Hopfield model, our patterns do \textit{not} represent memorized data.
+We discuss in detail the differences between the Hopfield model and our proposal in Section~\ref{sec:pattern:analysis}.
+Here, we just note that \textit{the patterns are the trainable parameters} of the model.
 For BMs with restricted connectivity like RBMs or deep BMs, one should notice that some $W_{ij}$ will be set to $0$ and not calculated according to Eq.~\eqref{eq:hebbian_rule}.

 Importantly, if one considers $K\,{\ll}\, N$, then the patterns are \textit{explicit low-energy configurations} of the Ising model associated to the neural network with weights given by Eq.~\eqref{eq:hebbian_rule}~\cite{PhysRevA.32.1007}.
 Furthermore, the condition $K\ll N$ ensures that at low temperatures the model is not in the spin-glass phase~\cite{1985Amit,amit_1989}, which is the primary motivation for such regularization.
 We refer the reader to Section~\ref{sec:rationale_reg} for more details on these statements.
 Therefore, in a typical training instance of an RA-BM, one would proceed to first choose a number of patterns $K$ high enough to faithfully learn the data (this is, to ensure that the model has enough \textit{plasticity}), and only then choose the number of hidden neurons in such a way that $K\,{\ll}\, N$.